xaizek/dit/docs/05-configuration.md

 **core.defprj** (global) (no default) --
 names project to use if none was specified.

+**defaults.*** (no defaults) -- default values for newly created items.
+Configuration on project level completely hides global one.

 **prj.descr** (no default) --
 project description for **projects** command.